mondoohq/docs/docs/cnspec/cli/cnspec_scan.md

 cnspec scan local
 ```

-You can also specify a local policy and run it without storing results in the server:
+You can also specify a local policy and run it without storing results in Mondoo Platform:

 ```bash
 cnspec scan local --policy-bundle POLICYFILE.yaml --incognito